hdonelow/Home-Network-Security/README.md

 Explore additional considerations such as setting up a VPN, regular data backups, and network segmentation in the [Additional Considerations](./docs/AdditionalConsiderations.md) document.

-## Contributing

-Please refer to the [Contributing](./CONTRIBUTING.md) guide if you wish to contribute to the project.

-## License

-This project is open-source.
-Review the [License](./LICENSE) for details.

-## Conclusion

-Thank you for exploring the Home Network Security Project.
-We encourage you to actively maintain and improve the security of your home network.